Oru Raagam Pala Thaalam

 Oru Raagam Pala Thaalam is a 1979 Indian Malayalam-language film directed by M. Krishnan Nair.
 The film stars Madhu, Jayan, Srividya and Jagathy Sreekumar.
 It is a remake of the Tamil film Aalayamani (1962).

+Plot

+The life of a poor, honest man changes when a wealthy businessman hires him,.
+However, the employer and employee fall in love with the same women, though neither of the two realizes that.